 Build a feature with Claude Code

 In Tutorial 3 you built a feature by hand.
-Here you’ll build the same kind of feature by describing it — the Claude Code plugin does the scaffolding, writes the code and tests, wires it into the SPL and product, migrates, and verifies.
+Here you’ll build the same kind of feature by describing it.
+The Claude Code plugin does the scaffolding, writes the code and tests, wires it into the SPL and product, migrates, and verifies.

 Table of contents